TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 In this example, the chop_currentPathPosition is the only output being used by default.
 It is used to drive the position of one sphere along a path.
 You can use chop_pathData by using the same technique showcased in example 05.

 ### .tox file
-The Resolution parameter is used to specify the length of multiple pattern CHOPs which will make up a path for a sphere to follow.
+The Resolution parameter is used to specify the length of multiple Pattern CHOPs which will make up a path for a sphere to follow.
 When pulsing the Generate Par, a new seed is generated and saved from noise2 to be passed to the Pattern CHOPs as number of cycles.
-Finally, an LFO set as Ramp will scrub (with a lookup CHOP) the generated path over time.
+Finally, an LFO set as Ramp will scrub (with a Lookup CHOP) the generated path over time.

 ### Blueprint, UE dataflow and specifics

 Similar to the two previous examples.

-## 02bis RGB Light
+## 02 SimpleTexture - RGB Light

 Tox path and name: `Content\TDToxFiles\UESample02_SimpleTexture.tox`